-With the release of macOS Catalina, iTunes — the go-to Mac video player for most people — is gone.
+iTunes — the go-to Mac video player for most people — is not supported on macOS Catalina and later.
 Instead, Apple has broken it up into a few separate apps: Music, Podcasts, and TV, the latter being responsible for all the video content now.

 If you’ve already tried using the new Apple TV app, you might have noticed that it works and feels different.
 No that iTunes was a great player, but it might seem that Apple TV is somehow worse.
 In any case, you’d be much better off looking for a worthy replacement.
 So what’s the best iTunes alternative for Mac?
 Let’s find out.

 Good news is there are lots of apps fighting for the title of the “best media player for Mac.”
 There are ones that excel at not consuming lots of CPU, or supporting Blu-ray Disc, or streaming content right from the internet, etc. So the choice is there.
 But the issue is: How do you choose the perfect Mac video player for you?